bmpelab/SurgEM/README.md

 ## Run

 For easy testing, we implement our demo using MATLAB, which can be run with no effort in environment setting.
 First clone or download this repository.
+Then, open `main.m` in MATLAB, adjust the `data_folder` to the one of the dataset.

-Then, run main.m in MATLAB.
-New folders (mesh) containing the results will be created under the same folder of the dataset.
+After that, run the code.
+New folders (`mesh`) containing the results will be created under the same folder of the dataset.

 ## Evaluation